alenzamanyan/tensorflow-workshop/lesson-3/exercise-2.md

 Apply the sigmoid activation function to the weighted sums computed in **Step 4**.
 The function is the same across all the neurons, so we can just pass in the whole matrix and it will run the computation element-wise ([documentation](https://www.tensorflow.org/api_docs/python/tf/sigmoid)).
 Call the resulting tensor **activation_1**. **Okay, take a deep breath!**

 ### Step 6:
 Now, we're going to repeat **Steps 2 through 5** for the connections between the hidden layer and the output layer.
-Start with defining **weights_2** as a 2-dimensional TensorFlow variable.
+Start with defining **weights_2** as a 2-dimensional tensorflow variable.
 To determine the size in each dimension, go back and read the hint in **Step 2**.

 ### Step 7:
-Define **bias_2** as a TensorFlow variable like we did in **Step 3**.
+Define **bias_2** as a tensorflow variable like we did in **Step 3**.
 There's only 1 node in the output layer, so this variable should be 1-dimensional.

 ### Step 8:
 Use matrix multiplication to multiply the output of the hidden layer (**activation_1**) by **weights_2**.
 Add **bias_2** to it and store it in **weighted_sums_2**.
 We're almost done with the neural network!